ZetaPhase/NoisyChannel/README.md

 # NoisyChannel

-Simulation of network written in java
+Simulation of network written in java.
 - sender
 - port
 - network